qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 The |sharing| :guilabel:`Import/Export` tool, at the left bottom of the Style Manager dialog, offers options to easily share symbols and color ramps with others.
-Users can indeed:

-* export their items to :file:`.XML` file;
-* import items to their library.
+These options are also available through right-click over the items.

 Exporting items
 ...............

-To export items to :file:`.XML` format:
+You can export a set of items to an :file:`.XML` file:

 #.
 Expand the |sharing| :guilabel:`Import/Export` drop-down menu and select
    |fileSave| :guilabel:`Export Item(s)...`
 #.
 Choose the symbols and color ramps you'd like to integrate.
-Symbols selection
+Symbol selection
    can be done with the mouse or using a tag or group previously set.
 #.
 Press **[Export]** when ready.
 You'll be prompted to indicate the destination
    of the saved file.
 The XML format generates a single file containing all the